bin-mech/basic-linux-commands/README.md

 binli@ubuntu:~$ pwd
 /usr/local/share/fonts
 ```
+## 5. touch command
+You can create a blank file with touch command.
+As example, use `touch hello_world.py` to create a blank `hello_world.py` file under the your home directory.

 ## 5. cp command
 You can copy files and directories with this command.
 Typical usage is like `cp file_name file_name_copy` or `cp directory_name directory_name_copy`.
 Also don't forget to use proper path when you are coping something to different location.